 Upon entry of a 'guilty' or 'no contest' plea

-The offense did not involve an accident
+The offense did not involve an accident or injury

 For speeding violations; speed is less than 25 MPH over the posted limit